 For these reasons, safety features are generally developed and tested for selected idealized situations that are intended to encompass a large majority, but not all, of the possible in-service collisions.
 Even so, it is essential that test results be evaluated and interpreted by competent researchers and that the evaluation be guided by sound engineering judgment.
+It is to be expected that certain features, while

+4 | Manual for Assessing Safety Hardware

-It is to be expected that certain features, while meeting all test and evaluation criteria recommended herein, may encounter in-service conditions that are not covered by the testing.
-Variations in material characteristics, such as increases and decreases in steel yield strength from one batch to the next or the thermal sensitivity of the modulus of elasticity of polymer materials, have been shown to significantly alter the strength and/or stiffness of roadside safety features.
-Further, variations in field installation details can materially affect the performance of some roadside safety features.
+meeting all test and evaluation criteria recommended herein, may encounter in-service conditions that are not covered by the testing.
+Variations in material characteristics, such as increases and decreases in steel yield strength from one batch to the next or the thermal sensitivity of the modulus of elasticity of polymer materials, have been shown to signifi cantly alter the strength and/or stiffness of roadside safety features.
+Further, variations in fi eld installation details can materially affect the performance of some roadside safety features.
 Thus, the user agency may, at its discretion, require additional testing and evaluation requirements beyond those set forth herein.
 The corollary of this is also to be expected, i.e., certain features not meeting all test and evaluation criteria recommended herein may still be

 cost-effective alternatives for selected in-service applications.
 In this case, highway agencies could continue to utilize safety features that have demonstrated good impact performance through an in- service performance evaluation.

 Finally, it should be emphasized that these guidelines are intended for crash testing and evaluation of roadside safety features and not as use warrants.
-In other words, these guidelines do not address when, where, and how roadside safety features are to be employed in the field.
-User agencies should follow the guidelines set forth in the AASHTO Roadside Design Guide (4) and formulate internal policies for directions regarding use warrants.
+In other words, these guidelines do not address when, where, and how roadside safety features are to be employed in the fi eld.
+User agencies should follow the guidelines set forth in the AASHTO Roadside Design Guide (3) and formulate internal policies for directions regarding use warrants.

-1.4 SAFETY FEATURES
+SAFETY FEATURES